Liverpool Biennial 2018 at the Victoria Gallery & Museum

 Two paintings by Silke Otto-Knapp will be on accompanied by an artist’s book produced in collaboration with Stuart Bertolotti-Bailey.

 Francis Alÿs (First Floor, Gallery 4)

 Francis Alÿs is a Belgium-born, Mexican-based artist who has exhibited at Tate Modern and the Museum of Modern Art in New York amongst others.
-The VG&M will display a selection of his postcard size paintings executed in the tradition of classic plein air painting.
-The paintings allude to the condition of global tourism of the contemporary art scene and were often done in conflict zones such as Israel and Palestine, Afghanistan and Iraq.
+The VG&M will display a selection of his postcard size paintings executed in the tradition of classic plein air painting alluding to the condition of global tourism of the contemporary art scene and were often done in conflict zones such as Israel and Palestine, Afghanistan and Iraq

 Aslan Gaisumov (Second Floor, Tate Hall Museum)

 The single-shot video People of No Consequence (2016) documents the gathering of a group of elderly men and women, all survivors of the 1944 Soviet deportation of the Chechen and Ingush nations to Central Asia.

 Holly Hendry (Second Floor, Tate Hall Museum)

 A selection of sculptures from Holly Hendry’s Gut Feeling series will be on display in Tate Hall Museum.
 Holly is interested in defining the architecture of spaces by exploring the possibilities, such as surface, colour and density, inherent in a wide range of materials through her installations.

 Taus Makhacheva (Second Floor, Tate Hall Museum)

 A video piece by Taus Makhacheva,`Tightrope’ (2015), will be installed in the Tate Hall Museum.
 It is a complex work that plays on the delicate relationships between art history, politics, past and contemporary culture.